quantumjim/Quantum-Computation-course-Basel/README.md

 ## Final Project

-As in previous years, we'll have a final project instead of a standard exam.
-The main aim of this is for you to demonstrate understanding of the topics in the course.
+The grade of the QC lecture is exclusively determined by your grade of the final project.
+The main aim of such a project is for you to demonstrate understanding of the topics in the course.
 The format is fairly free to allow you to do this in a way that suits you best.
-Collaboration will be fine.
+Collaboration is allowed, and encouraged.
 But everyone needs something unique to submit.
+There will be an oral prosentation for each project.
+You may present together or separated (we would prefer together).
+If together, everybody must talk about the same amount of time.

+As you submit your individual report, you must also choose a grading scheme with which you want to be evaluated with.
+You may only choose one grading scheme per project (if you work in group).
+We advise that first you choose a project, then you explore it a bit, and only then should you choose a grading scheme.
+This choice will orient what part of the project you will focus on most when going in depth.
+The three grading scheme are:
+ * [Balanced](Project_grading_schemes/Balanced_grading_scheme.pdf): what you would most expect from the grading of a project for a bachelor/master lecture.
+ * [Research](Project_grading_schemes/Research_grading_scheme.pdf): a scheme focused on your effort in researching a topic and coming with an original idea with original results, even if those are negative.
+ * [Industry](Project_grading_schemes/Industry_grading_scheme.pdf): a scheme focused on your abilities to come up with a product (or at least the prototype of one) to put directly in the hands of consumers.

 **Note: These project forms the final grade for the [4 lecture credit points](https://vorlesungsverzeichnis.unibas.ch/en/course-directory?id=294582)**